marcbeep/marc.tt/index.md

 # Hi I'm Marc

-I'm a postgrad CS student at the Uni of Liverpool from the Caribbean 🇹🇹 and work as a part-time Software Engineer.
+I'm a postgraduate Computer Science student at the University of Liverpool from Trinidad and Tobago 🇹🇹 I also work part time as a Software Engineer, currently based in the UK.

+Check out my [projects](/projects) to see what I've been working on.

 When I'm not making computers say Hello World, I make short [films](/films) and [write](/writings).

-Check out my [projects](/projects) to see what I've been working on.

 ## Other bits

-- I graduated from the University of Liverpool with a bachelors in Computer Science in 2023 that cost way too much.
+- I graduated from the University of Liverpool with a BSc in Computer Science in 2023 that cost way too much.
 - I was awarded an additional [scholarship](https://napcol.bluechiptt.com/scholarships-2020/) from the Government of Trinidad & Tobago for my results in Computer Science in 2020.
 - I earned the Duke of Edinburgh Gold Award in 2020.
 - Check out some of my [archived short films](https://youtube.com/@Marcbeep).